dwyl/flutter-phoenix-channels-demo/README.md

 that is *parsed* into a list of connected users.

 This function first verifies
-if the user is already connected or not.
+if the person is already connected or not.
 If he/she is,
-it means the user wants to disconnect and we close the socket connection and reset the `responses` user array to an empty array.
+it means the person wants to disconnect and we close the socket connection and reset the `responses` person array to an empty array.

 On the other hand,
 if it's not connected,